apinf/api-guidelines/documentation.md

 Swagger document generation relies on Restivus Swagger plugin \([https://github.com/apinf/restivus-swagger\](https://github.com/apinf/restivus-swagger%29\).

 Documentation is written in Restivus Swagger documentation description fields.

 Note!
 When backticks \(\`\`\) instead of single quotes \(''\) are used as documentation field separators, multiline documentation with markdown can be written.

+## Files

 For APInf developer point of view an API consists of two or more files.

 * In **swagger object definition file** the swagger object is defined, attached and a route for swagger is defined.
+  * _required content_
-* In **functionality and swager metadata files** the actual functionality is implemented and the swagger metadata is defined for each endpoint in swagger attribute.
+* In **functionality and swagger metadata files** the actual functionality is implemented and the swagger metadata is defined for each endpoint in swagger attribute.

+## Current APIs

 At the moment there are following APIs implemented.